Octawer/kata-wardrobe/KataWardrobe/KataWardrobe.Test/_Notes/BrainStorm.md

 - Create class that holds list of "modules" or Wardrobe elements, cost and space occupied
 - Test this class

+## Factory
+- Build Wardrobe element from size
+- Build Wardrobe elements from sizes
+- Build Wardrobe from sizes

 ## Furniture Dealer
 - get rid of the "validate method" (IsWardrobeFittingWall) (no needed at all, or at least not needed to be public)
 - what to use as the return type of the Configure Wardrobe ? - maybe sth better than "List of Lists ..." ???